 Localization based apps and services are more and more popular and Proximi.io strives to make them even more accessible.

 Disior develops software solutions for clinical use.
 It enables patient-specific optimized treatments of bone fractures.
-The Disior software allows surgeons to analyze and optimize orthopaedic treatments and surgeries.
+The Disior software allows surgeons to analyze and optimize orthopedic treatments and surgeries.
 The tool uses patient specific 3D images and risk factor data to evaluate the treatment effects.
 Moreover, it can help with making better decisions for rehabilitation by giving precise recommendations.

 The company was set up by ex-Nokia engineers and PhDs in orthopaedics and traumatology.